The Idea of Fraternity in America

 “A treasure of political and cultural reflection awaits the reader in the form of this splendid new edition of Wilson Carey McWilliams’s The Idea of Fraternity in America.
 This is political theory with a soul that speaks to reflective citizens as such.” —Daniel J. Mahoney, author of The Statesman as Thinker

 "Carey McWilliams remains the great modern critic of American liberalism, while also recognizing its crucial virtues.
 As Susan McWilliams Barndt says in her insightful and moving introduction, 'fraternity is a critical part of the American inheritance, providing ballast and inspiration against the prevailing trajectory of things.'” —Marc Landy, author of American Government

-"The reissue of Carey McWilliams’ The Idea of Fraternity in America is a welcome opportunity for a new generation of readers to discover McWilliams’ unique gifts.
+"The reissue of Carey McWilliams’s The Idea of Fraternity in America is a welcome opportunity for a new generation of readers to discover McWilliams’s unique gifts.
 No one was better at understanding the uniquely difficult role that literary genius plays in a democratic regime—the 'second voice' in the conversation about the meaning and the possibility of American democracy." —Dennis Hale, author of The Jury in America